+Concurrent enrollment allows you to take university courses while you are still in high school.
 If you’re a high school student interested in concurrent enrollment at SWOSU, you will need to meet admission requirements and complete the application.
-Here are the easy steps to follow and the requirements you need to meet to enroll.

-Complete and return the Application for Concurrent Enrollment and obtain required signatures.
+Complete and sign the Concurrent Enrollment Signature Form.
+Be sure and gather all required signatures.

 Tuition Waivers for High School Seniors

 In March of 2006 the State Regents approved a permanent policy for the tuition scholarship for concurrently enrolled high school seniors.
 It defines a “high school senior” as a student who has completed their junior year but has not yet graduated.
-Theoretically, a student could use the wavier for a total of 18 hours of college credit during the summer before their senior year along with the fall and spring semester of their senior year.
-Once a total of 18 hours is reached, in any combination during the three senior semesters, the waiver is complete.
+This tuition waiver may cover a total of 18 hours of college credit.
+Students may begin using the waiver for courses take the summer before their senior year in high school.
 There are no family income limits or restrictions to qualify for the waiver.
 The waiver does not cover other mandatory fees (activity fees, facility fees, library fees, technology fees, etc.) or the cost of books.